There are 8 different ways you can pay your council tax:

 If you are on a low income you may be able to claim council tax support.

-Council tax support is a means tested discount that helps people with low or no income to pay their council tax, which replaced council tax benefit on 1 April 2013.
+Council tax support helps people with low or no income to pay their council tax.

 For more information, please see our council tax support pages.

-The purpose of the scheme is to provide assistance to council tax payers and help them to reduce their council tax liability.
+The purpose of the Discretionary Reduction Scheme is to provide assistance to council tax payers and help them to reduce their council tax liability.

 For more information, please see our council tax discretionary reduction policy.